 We know that the more severe restrictions, such as total lockdown, may cause fear and distress even for those who are not directly affected by them.
 If you’re experiencing anxiety about your living situation, your neighbourhood, or even what you see on the news, it’s valuable to reach out and have a chat to us about your feelings.

 Withdrawal or detox

-For people who regularly use (or are trying not to use) alcohol and other drugs isolation may present unique challenges.
+For people who regularly use (or are trying not to use) alcohol and other drugs, this prolonged isolation will present unique challenges.

 People who use substances may find that they experience symptoms of withdrawal if they stop suddenly.
 Withdrawal can be dangerous, if you are concerned about you or someone else, contact your GP or chat to one of our counsellors.

-Here are some sites with excellent resources to help you learn more:
+Here are some resources to help you learn more:

 We know during times of great stress and upheaval drug use can increase, this means the risk of overdose can also increase, particularly with social distancing measures in place that mean you may be alone.
+We are also aware for some people the pandemic reduced accessibility and drug use, which means they if they return to previous levels of use they too are at risk of harm and overdose.
 Take care of yourself and those close to you, if you are in a situation where someone is overdosing, try to remain calm, call 000 – emergency services are there to help.

 Heroin and other opioids